Plan a Cruise My Trips Port Guides Featured Cruises

 Casa Milà

-Also known as La Pedrera, this modernist building by Antoni Gaudí features a unique undulating stone facade and a spectacular rooftop with sculptural chimneys.
-It offers insights into Gaudí's architectural genius and panoramic city views.
+Also known as La Pedrera, this iconic building by Antoni Gaudí features a wavy stone facade and innovative structural solutions.
+Visitors can explore its apartments, exhibition spaces, and the famous rooftop with its sculptural chimneys.

 La Rambla